FullStaQD/architecture/docs/reference-architecture/building-block-view.md

   into the rest of the stack. <!-- TODO: quantum sdk to sys layer -->
 * Use Case implementations and Problem Transformations provide highly individual interfaces since the problems they accept depend on their purpose.
-* Integration Tooling can provide access to the Use Case implementations and Problem Transformations with a unified interfaces (e.g. for progress updates and configuration) but the data/payload types for the submitted problem instances are still specific to the Use Case implementation and Problem Transformation which they wrap.
+* Integration Tooling can provide access to the Use Case implementations with a unified interfaces (e.g. for progress updates and configuration) but the data/payload types for the submitted problem instances are still specific to the Use Case implementation which it wraps.

 ### White Box System Layer {#_white_box_sys_layer}